DMDTague/DMDTague/README.md

 - AI / model experiments
 - Systems, automation, and tooling I build for myself

-I'm obsessed with tracing problems all the way down — understanding *why* something happens, not just *what* happened.
+I'm obsessed with tracing problems all the way down, and understanding *why* something happens, not just *what* happened.

 #### Fun Facts: